My smoking background

 - Relapsing is a trap, plain and simple.
 There are only two ways out of that trap: quitting or dying.
 It's my choice.

-Terry Martin, Smoking Cessation Guide, says:
+Terry Martin, About.com Smoking Cessation, says:

 Tara touched on two key points associated with relapse: